jenky/mock-http-client/README.md

 > You don't have to add `['Content-Type' => 'application/json']` header if your body is array.

-If you have fixture data and don't want to create response manually, you can also use `fixture` method to create a response
+If you have fixture data and don't want to create response manually, you can also use `fixture` method to create a response.

 ```php
 use Jenky\Atlas\Mock\MockResponse;